wickedsunnay/cydia/README.md

 Custom Cydia packages made by me

 Hello World,
-Newbie looking for a ride to the moon
+Looking for a ride back to the moon